muratk5n/thirdwave/en/mbl/2023/week16.md

 ---

-There were claims Haftar from Libya, and Wagner are supporting RSF, but WG leader below just denied it.
-Egypt denies working with the official mil but probably have better rels with them than RSF.

-TASS: "PMC Wagner does not take sides in Sudan — founder"

----

 [BigThink](https://bigthink.com/hard-science/how-to-colonize-venus/):
 "While [Venus and Mars] may not seem alike at first blush, Venus is quite similar to Earth compared to other planets in our solar